Vaughn, Kansas State hold off Texas Tech for 31-21 win

 Henry Colombi threw for 244 yards and two touchdowns, Xavier White added 113 yards rushing and a score on 12 carries for Texas Tech, which lost its ninth game in 10 tries against the Wildcats.

+“I think early in the game was maybe a little rushed in terms of his timing, but I thought he really slowed down, the game slowed down for him,” Texas Tech coach Matt Wells said of Colombi.
+“I thought he came in and played well.”

-Colombi had one big mistake despite an efficient performance, throwing into double coverage on a drive deep in Wildcat territory which was intercepted by Jahron McPherson late in the fourth quarter.
+He had one big mistake despite an efficient performance, throwing into double coverage on a drive deep in Wildcat territory which was intercepted by Jahron McPherson late in the fourth quarter.

+In his previous 69 college pass attempts, he’d only thrown one interception after being a backup at Utah State for Jordan Love, now with the Green Bay Packers.

+“I just think we need to keep trusting our coaching, keep trusting our ability,” Colombi said.
+“There’s tons of playmakers on this team and we all play as a team.
+Everyone had each other’s back so just continue to trust each other and continue to get better every day.”

 Both starting quarterbacks spent more time in the locker room than the field after suffering injuries in the first half.